micro-manager/micro-manager.github.io/_pages/Using_the_Micro-Manager_python_library.md

     hardware.
 If you want to built one and extend MM devise support, follow [this
     guide](Building_Micro-Manager_Device_Adapters).
--   MMCorePy - python wrapper.
-MM build scripts are support both python 2 and 3, but windows version still ships with python 2 bindings only.
 -   MMCoreJ - java wrapper
 -   MMStudio - Micromanager GUI (technically it is ImageJ plugin).